How To Stop Being Addicted to Your Phone

 2. Avoid ‘stalking’

-This tip is a game changer for using social media wisely!
+This tip is a game changer for using social media wisely, whether on your phone or laptop!
 Do you catch yourself looking at some random person online?
 Then you start to get a little pit in your stomach because you aren’t as successful as them?
 As unique?
 As pretty?
 Scrolling through other people’s feed mindlessly and comparing yourself to them isn’t helpful whatsoever.
 If you catch yourself doing this, just remind yourself to change gears and go back to your feed.

 3. Use social media with the intent of connecting with others